keboola/connection-docs/flows/index.md

 *If you already know how flows work in general and want to create your first flow, go to our [Getting Started tutorial](/tutorial/automate/).
 For useful tips, check out our cheat sheet with [best practices](/tutorial/onboarding/cheat-sheet/#automating-your-flow).*

-Flows integrate all your project's segments (extractors, writer, transformations, other flows, etc.) by creating custom automated processes, chaining components to be run in a specific order, and defining the execution schedule to **bring in the newest data available**.
+Flows integrate all of your project's segments (extractors, writer, transformations, other flows, etc.) by creating custom automated processes, chaining components to be run in a specific order, and defining the execution schedule to **bring in the newest data available**.

-First you need to decide what exactly you want your flow to do, meaning **what tasks** should be executed.
-Then you decide in **what order** you want them to run.
+First, you need to decide what exactly you want your flow to do, meaning **what tasks** should be executed.
+Then, you decide in **what order** you want them to run.
 And finally, you will determine **when** you want the entire flow to be executed and **how often**.
-There are notifications for you to choose from to help you oversee the entire process.
+Notifications are available to help you monitor the entire process.

 ## What is the Flow Builder?
 Using the **Flow Builder** feature, you can create data flows by dragging and dropping the components together on a single screen.
 Even scheduling and automating your data pipelines takes just a few button clicks.

-The builder enables you to do the following:
+The flow builder enables you to do the following:

 - View your multi-step data pipeline in a single browser window, which is especially helpful when your data pipeline is complex.
 - Create your flows with no data engineering skills.
-- View and work on the same data flows together, set up the data pipeline as a team and continue working on various components individually.
+- Collaborate on the same data flows, set up the data pipeline as a team, and continue working on different components individually.
 The in-built version control lets your team see the changes others have made over time.
 - Build multiple data flows in a single view.
 Each flow is its own data pipeline.
 - Copy-and-paste an existing data flow to a new flow to reuse the work done across different data pipelines.